Commitment to Inclusivity and Diversity

 Depending on the circumstances, various treatment plans might be recommended.
 For example, Transference Focused Psychotherapy is an evidence-based treatment for severe personality disorders that involves addressing the aforementioned difficulties while simultaneously addressing the core difficulty, which is a disturbance in identity.
 Alternatively, for an individual with a dissociative disorder or complex PTSD, a phased treatment model that includes the use of clinical hypnosis might be recommended.
 Of utmost importance is the collaboration with the patient in creating the treatment plan.

 On a related note, Dr. Chardavoyne also appreciates the impact that the difficulties of patients with personality disorders can have on their loved ones.
-Therefore, he voluntarily co-leads Family Connections groups, which are evidence-based groups for the family members of loved ones with borderline personality disorder.
+Therefore, for four years he voluntarily co-led Family Connections groups, which are evidence-based groups for the family members of loved ones with borderline personality disorder.